Maxfer4Maxfer/dbrep/README.md

 DBRep set of couple scripts written on **bash** and **PL/SQL**.
 Thus DBRep can be easy modified and you can adjust it for you.

-I was developed DBRep inpired by one of these [approuche](http://www.dba-oracle.com/oracle_tips_failover.htm)
+I was developed DBRep inspired by one of these [approach](http://www.dba-oracle.com/oracle_tips_failover.htm)

 ## Processes on the Primary database
 * dbrep.sh script is excepted each 10 minutes be a crontab schedule
 * dbrep.sh script determines there is primary or standby database
-* Run a rsync synchronization process of a /orafra/<SID>/archivelog folder
+* Run a rsync synchronisation process of a /orafra/<SID>/archivelog folder
 * Logs to a /var/log/dbrep/dbrep.log file

 ## Processes on the Standby database